natural deduction metalanguage, practical foundations

 (2) Similarly, if is any set, then the W-type of lists of elements of has constructors:

-(3) identity types arise as a more general kind of W-type; see this blog post.)
+(3) identity types arise as a more general kind of W-type; see this blog post.

 Actually, there are two slightly different formulations of W-types.

-This version of W-types is the most natural for mathematicians used to thinking in terms of set theory or category theory.
 Here we describe a W-type as the initial algebra for an endofunctor.
 The family can be thought of as a morphism in some category (the fiber over being ), and the endofunctor in question is the composite

-Here is the pullback functor (a.k.a. ), is a dependent product, and is a dependent sum (a.k.a. the forgetful functor from to ).
+where is context extension, hence is the pullback functor (a.k.a. ), is a dependent product, and is a dependent sum (a.k.a. the forgetful functor from to ).

 Such a composite is called a polynomial endofunctor.